bio-ontology-research-group/DeepMOCCA/README.md

 ## Results

-Find [Here](https://github.com/bio-ontology-research-group/DeepMOCCA/tree/master/results) the generated results files:
+We have some [results](https://github.com/bio-ontology-research-group/DeepMOCCA/tree/master/results) pre-generated:

 - `patients_representations.txt` - The representation of features for each patient generated after the 2nd `Conv2` layer.
-- `Top_10_ranked_genes_all_samples.tar.gz` - The top 10 ranked genes for each patient genrated from attention-based mechanism which specifiy wheather a gene is:
+- `Top_10_ranked_genes_all_samples.tar.gz` - The top 10 ranked genes for each patient genrated from the attention mechanism which specifiy wheather a gene is:
   * `Driver in the same cancer` -> `0` if yes and `1` if no.
   * `Driver in other cancer` -> `0` if yes and `1` if no.
   * `Prognostic in the same cancer` -> `0` if yes and `1` if no.
   * `Prognostic in other cancer` -> `0` if yes and `1` if no.

-- `overall_ranked_top10.txt` - The top 10 ranked genes over all the patients across all the cancer types combined from `ranked_genes_top10.tar.gz` and `count` column specifying the number of patients having this specific gene within the top 10 and for the same cancer type.

 ## Final notes

-For any comments or help needed with how to run the scripts, please send an email to: sara.althubaiti@kaust.edu.sa
+For any comments or help, please use the issue tracker or send an email to sara.althubaiti@kaust.edu.sa.